apache/trafficserver/doc/reference/commands/traffic_ctl.en.rst

     the record class and syntax checking expression.

 .. program:: traffic_ctl config
+.. option:: diff [--records]

+    Display configuration records that have non-default values.
+The *--records* flag has the same behavior as :option:`traffic_ctl config get --records`.

+.. program:: traffic_ctl config
 .. option:: get [--records] RECORD [RECORD...]

     Display the current value of a configuration record.